aminnie/Ketron-EVM-MIDI-Controller/README.md

 ### Macropad Controller Button support:

-See Ketron website for more details about the EVM: https://shop.ketron.it/
-- Ketron EVM Midi Implementation: https://shop.ketron.it/images/ketron/manualiPdf/EventX/EVENT%20SYSEX-NRPN.pdf

-THe controller is currently programmed with the following keys:
+The controller is currently programmed with the following keys:
 - Intro/End 1
 - Intro/End 2
 - Intro/End 3